Tokyo Joe (film)

-Tokyo Joe is a 1949 American film noir crime film directed by Stuart Heisler and starring Humphrey Bogart, Alexander Knox and Florence Marly.
-This was Heisler's first of two features starring Bogart, the other was Chain Lightning that also completed in 1949 but was held up in release until 1950.
+Tokyo Joe is a 1949 American crime film noir directed by Stuart Heisler and starring Humphrey Bogart, Alexander Knox, Florence Marly, and Sessue Hayakawa.
+Bogart plays a former US Air Force officer who tries to rebuild his pre-war life Allied-occupied Tokyo, but becomes embroiled in a smuggling plot led by former Imperial Japanese officials.

+The film was notable for being the first American feature film to shoot in Japan after the end of World War II, as well as the first postwar acting role of Sessue Hayakawa.
+It was released by Columbia Pictures in November 1949.

 Plot

-After spending World War II in the Air Force, ex-Colonel Joe Barrett returns to Tokyo to see if there is anything left of his pre-war bar and gambling joint, Tokyo Joe's.
+Joe Barrett, an ex-US Air Force Colonel and World War II veteran, returns to Tokyo to see if there is anything left of his pre-war bar and gambling joint, Tokyo Joe's.
 Amazingly, it is more or less intact and being run by his old friend Ito.
 Joe is shocked to learn from Ito that his wife Trina, who he thought had died in the war, is still alive.
 She has divorced Joe and is married to Mark Landis, a lawyer working in the American occupation of Japan.
 She has a seven-year-old child named Anya.

 To stay in Japan after his visitor's permit expires in 60 days, Joe wants to set up an airline freight franchise, but he needs financial backing.
-Through Ito, Joe meets Baron Kimura, former head of the Japanese secret police.
+Through Ito, Joe meets Baron Kimura, a former official in the Kempeitai.
 Kimura offers to finance a small airline business that will carry frozen frogs for export to North and South America, even though Joe believes Kimura is going to use the airline as a front, carrying penicillin, saccharine, and pearls.
-But as the army hesitates in giving Joe permission to open the business, Kimura shows him proof from the Japanese secret police files that Trina worked broadcasting propaganda for the Japanese, a treasonable offense since she was a naturalized American citizen married to an American citizen.
-When Joe confronts Trina with this evidence, she explains that she made the broadcasts only to protect her newborn baby whom the Japanese took away from her when she was in Oyama prison camp.
+But as the army hesitates in giving Joe permission to open the business, Kimura shows him proof from the Kempeitai files that Trina worked broadcasting propaganda for the Japanese, a treasonable offense since she was a naturalized American citizen married to an American citizen.
+When Joe confronts Trina with this evidence, she explains that she made the broadcasts only to protect her newborn baby whom the Japanese took away from her when she was in a prison camp.
 She reveals that she was pregnant when Joe deserted her, and that Anya is his daughter.
 Joe wants to back out of the airline deal, but Kimura demands that he go through with it.
-To save Trina, Joe accepts Kimura's proposal and convinces Mark Landis to help him start the airline business before his visitor's permit expires.
+To save Trina, Joe accepts Kimura's proposal and convinces Landis to help him start the airline business before his visitor's permit expires.